Roles and permissions

 - Permission indicates the level of access that you want to provide.

-Access permissions for users and groups
+Access permissions for users and user groups

 As a tenant administrator, you can manage authorization for individual users, irrespective of their type, by granting them appropriate access permissions.
-You can grant these permissions while creating a role and assigning individual users and groups to the role.
-For effectively managing role-based access control (RBAC), we recommend that you add users to groups and assign groups to roles.
+You can grant these permissions while creating a role and assigning individual users and user groups to the role.
+For effectively managing role-based access control (RBAC), we recommend that you add users to groups and assign user groups to roles.

 You can limit access permissions for users at a granular level.
 For example, you can grant permissions to only specific BMC products and common services.
 You can go a step further and grant permissions to only specific objects or features related to the products and services.
 You can even control the level of access that you want to grant for those objects.
 For example, you can restrict access to only viewing or only creating the objects.
 You can assign these granular-level permissions to a user via a role.
 Granular permissions enable tenant administrators to grant appropriate access to users across products and common services.